Ottobende/Portfolio-Project---Data-Cleaning.sql/README.md

 # Portfolio-Project---Data-Cleaning.sql
-This project focuses on cleaning and preparing the World's Layoffs dataset from Kaggle using MySQL.
+This project focuses on cleaning and preparing the World's Layoffs dataset using MySQL.
 The dataset contains records of global layoffs, including company names, locations, total layoffs, industry types, and other related information.

 ## The goal of this project is to:
 1. Remove Duplicates